 For the Jeep Grand Cherokee WK or Commander XK 2005-2010, or practically all Jeeps since 2005.
 JK, JL, JT, WK2, KK, MK.
 Plus all Chrysler models, plus all Dodge models and all Ram models.
 How to calibrate the speedometer and odometer, trip recorder etc for bigger tyres.
 This will even do Export models as well, like the WH, XH that have bigger tyres 255/75/17.
+The importance of case studies.
 Watch the whole video below, as the last bit is the screen grabbed exact DETAIL part.
 Jeep Club Etsy shop

 Finally been able to do this been waiting 3 years!
 I used the Vgate adaptor, the OBD JScan Android app and my Android phone, for a cost of £30 in around 2 minutes.
 That’s after being told by countless tecchies, that this could not be done on a WH Export model!
 It can!!
 Jeep WK – WH speedo wheel tire size height correction or tyre calibration from 29.5″ tyres to 32″.